wp-statistics/wp-statistics/readme.txt

 * Updated: GeoIP library from version 0.5 to 2.0.
 * Updated: User Agent detection code.
 * Updated: Serbian, Polish translations.
+* Updated: All missing language strings have been machine translated when possible.
+* Updated: IP hashing code has moved out of beta.
 * Fixed: Incorrect country name being displayed for Georgia.
 * Fixed: Bug in detecting the new index in the Statistics->Optimization->Database tab.
 * Fixed: Duplicate closing tag in summary page.
+* Fixed: Purging the database did not display the results.
+* Removed: Support for old format substitution codes in the statistics reports, upgrade now converts them to short codes.

 = 7.4 =
 * Added: Link URL for referred.